Top Dysport Treatment in Tarzana

 Are there any reasons I should not be treated with Dysport?

-Do not have Dysport treatment if you: are allergic to Dysport or any of its ingredients (see the end of the Medication Guide for a list of ingredients), are allergic to cow’s milk protein, had an allergic reaction to any other botulinum toxin product (such as Myobloc® or Botox®), or have a skin infection at the planned injection site.
+Do not receive Dysport if you are allergic to any of its ingredients, allergic to cow’s milk protein, have had an allergic reaction to another botulinum toxin product (such as Myobloc® or Botox®), or have a skin infection at the injection site.
 Dysport should not be used in children or in women who are pregnant or breastfeeding.

 How often can I get injections of Dysport?